Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Gone are the days of long-wear lipsticks with weak color payoffs and dehydrating formulas that leave you with nothing but buyer's remorse.
-In 2019, beauty brands created long-lasting options with better ingredients and a wide array of color options, and at a variety of price points.
+In 2019, beauty brands created long-lasting options with better ingredients and a wide array of color options, at a variety of price points.
 With office holiday parties, post-work happy hours and family get-togethers, your social calendar is probably packed, so you'll need a long-lasting lipstick that can withstand the chaos of the holiday season.

 Ahead, 25 of our favorite long-wear lipsticks, including picks from professional makeup artists who regularly paint the faces of Oscar nominees and chart-topping musicians.
 From glittery lipsticks perfect for parties to bright reds that can make a statement year-round, these are sure to last you through 2020 and beyond.